akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 111: Tuesday June 15, 2021

+**Pomodoros Completed**: 0

+**Today's Progress**: N/A

+**My Feelings**: Well...
+What happened here??
+I prioritized poorly today and gave too much time to other chores which wore me out and left me no time for coding.
+Trying to have gradually fewer of these days.

 ### Day 110: Monday June 14, 2021

 **Pomodoros Completed**: 7